Future-Innovation-Lab/XamarinNotificationHubs/README.md

     }

-## For Querying NotificatioQuery project
+## For Querying NotificationQuery project

 ### Change the DispatcherConstants file with the Notification Hub Name and Full Access Connecting string